Back to blog

 Camera: top-down or high-angle wide, 24mm

-Motion: time-lapse-like flow of people; camera locked
+Motion: time-lapse-like flow of people; camera locked; consistent foot traffic

 15. Vehicle drive-by